lauraa0055/github-tutorial/README.md

 2. Git Status
 2. Git commit

-But now...how to we push our code and work onto the repository in github?
+But now...how do we push our code and work onto the repository in github?
  I got you, you use:

 **git push:** sends your commit from our c9 repository to the repo in github.